asdc-s5/PathPlanningSystem/README.md

 * [matplotlib.pyplot](https://numpy.org/) presented in *Hunter, John D*.
 * [scipy.spatial](https://docs.scipy.org/doc/scipy/index.html) *Virtanen, Pauli et al*.

 The main method calls a method that returns the obstacle points of the maze.
 There are three diferent methods with different complexity.
 By default generate_maze_easy() is executed which generates the simplest maze.
-To generate mazes of other difficulty you can comment out the line of code that calls this method and uncomment the lines that call the other methods
+To generate mazes of other difficulty you can comment out the line of code that calls this method and uncomment the lines that call the other methods.

+Also note that the default value of the robot size is 3.
+To change this, change the rs variable in the

 ## Analysis